-Just over a year ago on Dec 25, 2021, a new Space Telescope was launched.
+Several years ago on Dec 25, 2021, a new Space Telescope was launched.
 This enormous project has taken decades to complete, and has cost billions of dollars.
 But, now, there's an amazing instrument out in space.
 Everyday an entire phone worth of data is sent back to Earth.
 We'll look at some.